 The friendly and maybe not-so-friendly rivalry between Lahore and Karachi has been going on forever it seems.
-When I was a child growing up in Pakistan, I would hear comparisons about a Pakistani and a Pakistani-immigrant (Muhajers they called them).
 Today, that mentality of us vs. them has become more respectable and is present between the two metropolitan cities.
-It is not limited to just one aspect or two, but covers everything from food, culture to fashion.
+It is not limited to just one aspect or two but, covers everything from food, culture to fashion.
 So today we will discuss the billion dollar (or rupee) question: Which city offers the best in fashion for its residents?

-In the 80’s and 90’s, I could spot a stark difference.
+In the ’80s and ’90s, I could spot a stark difference.
 I remember having conversations with my sister about this.
 Lahore fashion was all about colors and having multiple combinations in one outfit.
 It was not uncommon to spot an outfit with 2-3 bright color schemes.
 In Karachi, it was the opposite-less was more.
 They opted for sleeker silhouettes with 1-2 color schemes.
-Today, I see that Lahoris have adopted Karachi’s aesthetic sense and offer less color combinations in clothes-they even experiment with pastels.
-Karachi on the other hand have taken a page out of the Lahori style book and started wearing bright, beautiful color combinations at weddings, especially Mehndis (pre-wedding party).
+Today, I see that Lahoris have adopted Karachi’s aesthetic sense and offer less color combinations in clothes – they even experiment with pastels.
+Karachites, on the other hand, has taken a page out of the Lahori style book and started wearing bright, beautiful color combinations at weddings, especially Mehndis (pre-wedding party).

 From reading the above observations, it is not surprising to learn Lahoris play up the drama in traditional wear and enjoy making a statement, while the Karachi fashionistas are criticized for being understated and bland.
 Lahori’s like to play up their designer couture, while Karachi likes to showcase their designer accessories such as handbags.